-UPDATE 1-Bayer cuts profit forecast after consumer health headache
+CORRECTED-UPDATE 1-Bayer cuts profit forecast after consumer health headache

 FRANKFURT, July 27 (Reuters) - Bayer, which is buying U.S. seeds company Monsanto, cut its forecast for operating profit growth this year to below 10 percent after declines in sales of consumer health products in the United States and crop chemicals in Brazil.

-Sales of sunscreen Coppertone, allergy remedy Claritin and painkiller Aleve, the main brands it bought from Merck & Co in 2014, each slumped more than 10 percent in the second quarter, mainly hit by fierce competition in the United States.
+Sales of sunscreen Coppertone and allergy remedy Claritin, among the main brands it bought from Merck & Co in 2014, each slumped more than 10 percent in the second quarter, hit by fierce competition in the United States.

+Painkiller Aleve, an established Bayer brand, also suffered declines of more than 10 percent.

 Bayer shares fell more than 4 percent and were down 2.9 percent at 1105 GMT, underperforming the STOXX Europe 600 Health Care index, which was also being dragged down by a slump in AstraZeneca following a drug study setback.